fengxia41103/myblog/content/thoughts/silence.md

 bring them closer and closer.
 But no. More likely they find each other's pitfalls that doesn't fit with the image, and the initial thought of similarity became conflict, and they walk apart, live apart, love apart.
-How sad? but why?
+How sad.
+But why?

 I have been watching young lovers sitting at food table, while one of them would pull out the iphone (or whatever) and.. and there is no